dschkn/netzwerk-patch_maxmsp/README.md

 A small Max/MSP network module for laptop-ensemble performances.

-The patch was developed by Dmitrii Shchukin for the NetSound Collective LaptopEnsemble around 2023–2024.
+The patch was developed by Dmitrii Shchukin, Lukas Döhler and Sascha Etetzazi for the NetSound Collective LaptopEnsemble around 2023–2024.
 It was created for situations in which several performers share a stage and need a direct local connection between their computers.

 The current patch is configured for four laptops, but the same structure can be extended to additional machines.
 The computers connect through Ethernet adapters on the same local network and exchange audio and message data without relying on an internet connection.
 The included routing focuses mainly on sending and receiving audio streams between the configured participants.